 EDR is endpoint security technology that continuously monitors end-user devices to detect and respond to cyber threats like ransomware and malware.
 Originally coined by Gartner Research analyst Anton Chuvakin, EDR solutions “record and store endpoint-system-level behaviors, use various data analytics techniques to detect suspicious system behavior, provide contextual information, block malicious activity, and provide remediation suggestions to restore affected systems.”

 This allows for clean separation between the service a client is accessing and the associated authentication and authorization procedures.
 Federated security also enables collaboration across multiple systems, networks, and organizations in different trust realms.

 Refers to a mixed computing, storage, and services environment made up of on-premises infrastructure, private cloud services, and a public cloud – such as Amazon Web Services (AWS) or Microsoft Azure – with orchestration among the various platforms.

 Identity Provider (IdP)

 An identity provider (IdP) is tasked with verifying users’ identities and communicating with the service provider to log them in so they can access more resources with fewer logins.
 There are several IdPs in today’s market: Okta, OneLogin, Microsoft Active Directory Federation Services, Duo Access Gateway, and Ping Identity are a few popular ones.
-SAML was needed to express that the IdP authenticated a user.
+IdPs use the SAML protocol to express that the IdP authenticated a user.